fmw/baza/README.rst

     --mp-uri "http://www.museumplan.nl/mbaz/partners/index.php"

 Nota bene: the line breaks were added for readability and should be removed;
 the command itself is one big line!
+The options are separated by spaces.
+When copy and pasting, make sure these spaces are preserved (otherwise the application will return an "Unknown option" error).

 To use the application you should edit the command and add your own login for Museumplan.nl and Google Calendar.
 The